-4.1 Results of phenomenology
+3.2 Results of Phenomenology

 Four researchers interviewed 23 SME owners from several batik centers in Java.
-The profile is detailed in Appendix B. Most owners are female and usually build their business as a subsidiary of their parents.
+The profile is detailed in Appendix B. Most owners are female and usually build their businesses as subsidiaries of their parents.
 Some are mainly continuing the family business (i.e., businesses dating back to the 1980s or the 1990s).

 During the interviews, the informants expressed their struggles in dealing with the early stages of the pandemic.
-In early March 2020, like almost all countries worldwide, the Indonesian government enforced a massive lockdown.
-Not all nonessential businesses are allowed to operate.
-When the government lifted the lockdown, and businesses were allowed to operate in mid-2022, the researchers visited batik centers in Java, which are usually busy with buyers, including foreign tourists.
-Only one batik shop was operating in a craft center that accommodates dozens of SMEs.
+In March 2020, like most countries worldwide, the Indonesian government enforced a massive lockdown.
+All non-essential businesses are not allowed to open.
+When the government lifted the lockdown and allowed businesses to operate in mid-

+2022, the researchers visited batik centers in Java, which are usually busy with buyers, including foreign tourists.
+Only one batik shop stayed open in a craft center that previously accommodated dozens of SMEs.
 The batik SMEs experienced an average 70-80% decrease in sales; many could no longer support themselves and went bankrupt.
+This situation was typical in other batik centers.

-The informants mentioned that the period from mid-2021 to mid-2022 was the most challenging.
-Most have laid off employees, while still paying modest wages.
-SMEs can survive using all types of methods to continue utilizing internal resources to obtain cash flow.
+The informants mentioned that mid-2021 to mid-2022 was the most challenging period.
+Most have laid off employees while still paying modest wages.
+SMEs survived by utilizing all internal resources to obtain cash flow.
 The quotes below represent the sentiments of most business owners:

-"The early pandemic, ma'am, we cannot work, the fishing business (next-door) was closed, we were closed, almost everything was closed.
-At the time, I had no guests (buyers).
-If this continued, would I have to lay off employees, right?
+"In the early pandemic, ma'am, we cannot work; the fishing business (next-door) was closed, we were closed, almost everything was closed.
+At that time, I had no guests (buyers).
+If this continued, I would have to lay off employees, right?
 I didn't want to.
 I have a team of cuttings and tailors.
-Therefore, jobs were switched at the back of the store.
-Personal protective equipment (PPE).
-PPE was what the hospital needed and in huge demand at that time."
+Therefore, jobs were switched to the back of the store to make personal protective equipment (PPE).
+PPE was what the hospital needed and was in huge demand then." (bold added.)

-"During the pandemic, employees worked from home to lengthen the breath (meaning: cashflow).
-Because there were no batik orders, we made prayer mats during that time.
+"During the pandemic, employees worked from home to lengthen our breath (cashflow).
+There were no batik orders, so employees made prayer mats during that time.
 We then created various things, including the creation of Middle Eastern rice.
-It is simply rice with spice.
-During the pandemic, we need cash flow, too, right.
-So, employees must be willing to sell."
+It is simply rice with spices.
+We also need cash flow during the pandemic, right?
+So, employees must be willing to sell [the Middle Eastern rice]." (bold added.)